CityOfBoston/budget.boston.gov/_source/md/fy18_recommended/how-the-budget-works.md

       <li>The Division Level for units within some departments.</li>
       <li>The Department Level, which includes departments, commissions, and other
       offices.</li>
-      <li>The Cabinet Level, which includes functionallyrelated departments.</li>
+      <li>The Cabinet Level, which includes functionally-related departments.</li>
       </ul>
       <h5>Description of Organization and Definition of Categories</h5>
       <p>This section outlines the information reported within each department and